Boundary Flat Bands with Topological Spin Textures Protected by Sub-chiral Symmetry: 1D edge flat bands with topological spin textures

 As the result in Eq.(\ref{spintexture}) reveals that the spin polarizations always lie in the $xy$ plane, a winding number can be further introduced to characterize the spin textures.
 Its form is

 The above equation suggests that the nontrivial winding of the spin textures originates from the nontrivial winding of the sub-chiral symmetry operator.

 Next, let us analyze the quantum geometry property of the zero-energy edge flat bands.
-For zero-energy boundary flat bands protected by chiral symmetry, their Berry connections can always be made identically vanishing as their eigenvectors have no momentum dependence.
+For zero-energy boundary flat bands protected by chiral symmetry, their Berry connections can always be made identically vanishing as {\zb the cell-periodic part of the wave functions} has no momentum dependence.
 Hence, their Berry phases always take the trivial value, i.e., $\phi=0\mod 2\pi$.
 In the current case, again the situation is drastically different.
-Based on the eigenvectors in Eq.(\ref{WF}), the Berry connections for the zero-energy edge flat bands are given by
+Based on {\zb the cell-periodic part of the wave function in Eq.(\ref{WF})}, namely, $|\mathcal{C}(k_{y})=\beta\rangle$, the Berry connections for the zero-energy edge flat bands are given by